BG3-RAW-Mods/bg3-variant-human/README.md

-# Variant Human Feat
+# Variant Human

-Requires mod:
-- 5eRules

-This adds a level 1 feat for variant human race.
+You have to install variantHumanCore.pak file, it contains everything but level 1 feat.

-You must choose one pak and installs it after mod 5eRules.
+Then, you must choose one feat pak and installs it after variantHumanCore.

 Please note that there is no requirement check for feat.
 Nothing prevents you to choose Heavy Armour feat for a human wizard: